 The Bachelor of Health Science (Nutritional and Dietetic Medicine) is supported by a strong underpinning of biological and social sciences subjects.
 Your studies broaden throughout the degree to include nutritional biochemistry, weight management, clinical nutrition, dietary planning, sports nutrition, nutritional physiology research and public health nutrition.
 These theories and concepts are put into practice through developing clinical skills and clinical experience in Endeavour's Wellnation Clinics.

 Graduate Nutritionists may choose to enter clinical practice, either in private practice or in an integrative or other healthcare settings.
 Nutritionists are also entering industry based roles in areas such as product development, education, corporate health and nutraceutical sales and marketing.

 Graduates of the Bachelor of Health Science (Nutritional and Dietetic Medicine) may apply for membership with the following professional associations:

-If you have fully or partially completed a qualification with another provider (either at a Higher Education or Vocational Education and Training level), you may receive advanced standing towards an Endeavour degree via the Educational Pathways process.
+If you have fully or partially completed a qualification with another provider (either at a Higher Education or Vocational Education and Training level), you may receive advanced standing towards your Bachelor of Health Science (Nutritional and Dietetic Medicine) degree via our Educational Pathways process.

 Endeavour is one of the very few institutions in Australia that maps individual subjects into each of our degree programs.
 We created the Articulation Abacus to provide a visual interpretation of calculating educational credit points, so you can see how close to gaining a degree you really are.